What is the admission timeline?

 Our children are currently in a school system that is very different from ISM.
 How will you know what level of work they are capable of?

 Before offering a place at ISM, the Head of Admissions, Director and teachers look very carefully at the applicant’s school reports and other documentation that our Admissions Office asks you for.
-All applicants for class 3 and above will be invited to come in for testing which is a diagnostic assessment designed to help students and their teachers understand how they learn and what their academic potential might be.
+All applicants for Year 3 and above will be invited to come in for testing which is a diagnostic assessment designed to help students and their teachers understand how they learn and what their academic potential might be.
 It assesses how students think in areas that are known to make a difference to learning.
 An informal evaluation will also be offered to younger children.

 Which external examinations and tests are offered at ISM?